Powerlearnproject/se-assignment-day-2-git-and-github-mutheunzyoka/README.md

 Efficient Collaboration – Teams can work on updates without interfering with each other's code.
 Typical Workflow: Creating, Using, and Merging Branches
 1. Create a New Branch
-* List existing branches:
+* List existing branches: git branch
-git branch
-* Create a new branch (e.g., feature-branch): git branch feature-branch
+* Create a new branch (e.g., feature-branch):git branch feature-branch

-2.Switch to the new branch:
+2.Switch to the new branch:git checkout feature-branch
-git checkout feature-branch

 3. Make Changes and Commit
-Modify files and add them:
+Modify files and add them:git add .
-git add .

-4.Commit changes:
-git commit -m "Added new feature"
+4.Commit changes: git commit -m "Added new feature"

 5. Push the Branch to GitHub
-Upload the branch to GitHub:
-git push origin feature-branch
+Upload the branch to GitHub: git push origin feature-branch

 6. Merge the Branch into Main
 * Switch back to the main branch: git checkout main
-* Merge changes:
-git merge feature-branch
+* Merge changes: git merge feature-branch

 7.Push the updated main branch to GitHub: git push origin main

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?
 A Pull Request (PR) is a key feature in GitHub that enables developers to propose changes, review code, and collaborate before merging updates into the main project.
 It helps by: